 Target voltage setting (resolution 1kV) (for Target Voltage control mode).

+Target MVAr setting (for Constant MVAr mode)

 Control mode selection (Target Voltage or Constant MVAr).

 Slope setting (range 2% to 7%, resolution 0.5%.)

 The following additional facilities for voltage/reactive power control shall be provided by the Provider.
 The Provider shall use all reasonable endeavours to adjust any of the following specified quantities on the Company’s instruction within 24 hours’ notice.
 Adjustments including that described in paragraph 3.1 shall not be made unless instructed by the Company.